mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 In essence, what we are doing above is *rewriting* certain terms as other terms, and we are doing this in an attempt to *simplify* things.
 But what if we were to reverse our direction and *generate* terms by expanding out our expressions?
 Or what if we didn't necessarily care about a particular direction, but rather we just simply keep rewriting or *replacing* certain combinations of terms with other terms and then see how the dynamics of our system eventually play out?[^3]

-For an example of rewrite systems in action, let's imagine we have a set of red and blue candied jelly fish *laid out in a horizontal line* on the table in front of you.
+For an example of rewrite systems in action, let's imagine we have a set of red and blue candied fish *laid out in a horizontal line* on the table in front of you.
 Let's represent that system by the following:

 *red red blue blue red red blue blue*